AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: INTRODUCTION

-The star AE Ursae Majoris (hereafter AE UMa)(= HIP 47181, $\alpha_{2000} = 09^{h}36^{m}53^{3}$, $\delta_{2000} = 44^{\circ}04'01''$, $ <V> = 11^{m}.27$, $P_{0} = 0^{d}.0860$, $\Delta V = 0^{m}.10$, A9), was discovered by \citet{Geyer1955}.
-The spectral type of AE UMa was classified by \citet{Gotz1961} as A9 in accordance with the type of variability.
-Until 1973, it was shown that the star had significant light-curve variation with the determination of the period of the light variation and the type of variability as dwarf Cepheid (\citet{Tsesevich1973}).
-Then, the 1974 Konkoly observations found the beat phenomenon (\citet{Szeidl1974}).
-In 1995, the star is listed as an SX Phe star in \citet{Garcia1995}.
-However, \citet{Hintz1997} showed strong evidence against this classification, and reclassified it as a normal Population I, high-amplitude $\delta$ Scuti star.
-According to the calculation of \citet{Breger1998}, AE UMa had such fast period decreasing ($48 \times 10^{-8}\ yr^{-1}$) only if it was a pre-MS star, but there exists no evidence that it is a pre-MS star.
-At last, both \citet{Pocs2001} and \citet{Zhou2001} analyzed pulsations of the star with better and longer data sets, and the results rejected the outcomes from \citet{Hintz1997}.
-AE UMa was classified as a Pop.
-II, post-MS SX Phe star once again, with the fundamental frequency stable and the first overtone decreasing with a rate of about $10^{-8}\ yr^{-1}$.\\
+The star AE Ursae Majoris (hereafter AE UMa = HIP 47181, $\alpha_{2000} = 09^{\rm h}36^{\rm m}53^{s}$, $\delta_{2000} = 44^{\circ}04'01''$, $<V> = 11^{\rm m}.27$, $P_{0} = 0^{\rm d}.0860$, $\Delta V = 0^{\rm m}.10$), was discovered to be a variable star by \citet{Geyer1955}.
+The spectral type of AE UMa was classified in accordance with the type of variability by \citet{Gotz1961} as A9.
+The period of light variations was determined by \citet{Tsesevich1973} and they classified it as a dwarf Cepheid.
+The beat phenomenon of the pulsations of this star was found by \citet{Szeidl1974}.
+AE UMa was listed as an SX Phe star by \citet{Garcia1995}.
+However, \citet{Hintz1997} showed strong evidence against this classification and reclassified it as a normal Population I, high-amplitude $\delta$ Scuti star.
+According to the measurement of \citet{Breger1998}, AE UMa had fast period decreasing rate of $4.8 \times 10^{-7}\ {\rm yr}^{-1}$ hence it should be a pre-MS star.
+However, there is no other evidence for this star to be a pre-MS star.
+Recently, both \citet{Pocs2001} and \citet{Zhou2001} analyzed pulsations of the star with high-precision and longer photometric data.
+Their results are consistent with the classification with the outcomes of \citet{Hintz1997}: AE UMa is a Pop.
+I, post-MS $\delta$ Scuti star, but with a stable fundamental frequency and the first overtone decreasing with a rate of $\sim 10^{-8}\ {\rm yr}^{-1}$.\\

-In the following sections, we present a detailed study of the period changes of AE UMa, mainly based on extended time-series CCD observations from 2009 to 2012 collected at the Xinglong Station of National Astronomical Observatories of China (NAOC).
-The organization of the paper is: Section 2 describes observations and data reduction; Section 3 introduces the pulsation analysis of the new data; Section 4 discusses the variations of the periods; Section 5 calculates the models with the constraints of the frequencies and their variations; Section 6 lists our conclusions.
+In this paper, we present a detailed study of the pulsations and the period changes of AE UMa, mainly based on both photometric observations and spectroscopic observations.
+Based on the observational results, we perform theoretical explorations using the stellar code MESA and constraint the physical parameters on this star.
+The organization of the paper is: Section 2 describes photometry and data reduction, as well as spectral results; we present the pulsation analysis of the new data in Section 3; in Section 4, the rate of period change of the fundamental pulsations is determined before we conduct calculations of the stellar models with the constraints of the stellar parameters, the frequencies and their variations in Section 5; The conclusions of the study is given in the final section.